 placed on a JA-694PA Data Acquisition Unit (DAU) connected to the main unit using point-to-point serial communication.

 The Life Scope PT acts as an input unit when placed on the Data Acquisition Unit (DAU) linked to the Core Unit of Life Scope G9, and when mechanically released from the DAU will operate as an independent transport monitor.
-If the Life Scope G9 is connected to a Central Monitor, beware Life Scope PT when released to be an independent transport monitor cannot be linked to the central monitor wirelessly; data continuity at the central monitor is assured only after the transport monitor is re-attached back to any host monitor as input unit, and stored data is then updated via host monitor to the central monitor.
+Beware the continuity flaw when using Life Scope PT monitor (as transport monitor) to Life Scope G9 bedside monitor (as host monitor), and networked to a Central Monitor; the Life Scope PT when released to be a transport monitor no longer has link to the central monitor!
+The details are available in another article.

 When a transport monitor is not required, the cheaper AY-663P Input Unit is being used instead and expanded with a AA-674P four-socket expansion box.
 In such a case, the JA-690 DAU without any expansion socket is the one utilized for use.